Scilab-RL/Scilab-RL/README.md

 For visualization with matplotlib, it is important to have the GUI-backend tkinter installed (see [this](https://stackoverflow.com/questions/56656777/userwarning-matplotlib-is-currently-using-agg-which-is-a-non-gui-backend-so) for more information).

+It is also important to install the following packages, if they are not yet there.
+On Ubuntu execute the following:

+`sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf`

 ## Getting started using the setup script

 1. run `./setup.sh`.
 This will automatically install the Conda Python interpreter, along with all required packages.
 It will also install the robotic simulators MuJoCo and